Technical onboarding - productive teams from day 1

 Additions

-- Own business email address
+- Your own business email address

 - VPN access to the company network